DrDeveloperJ/DrDeveloperJ/README.md

 <h2 align="center">:wave: Hi I'm Jashanpreet :D</h2>

 ---
 I am a Computer Science student at The University Of Huddersfield, developing passion projects here on GitHub and am focused on learning CS Fundamentals to apply to my work.
 I mainly program in C++ but am also looking at other technologies such as Java, Javascript, and React among others.
-Feel free to reach out to me via my Linkedin Page and check out my Project Demos on YouTube.

 ---
 <h2 align="center">:satellite: Projects</h2>